Judge dismisses lieutenant governor's libel suit against CBS

 Fairfax sued CBS for $400 million in September, after the network aired exclusive interviews with two women, Vanessa Tyson and Meredith Watson, who accused him of sexual assault more than 15 years ago.

-Fairfax alleged the network reported the allegations in a way that insinuated his guilt.
+Fairfax says the encounters were consensual and argued in the lawsuit that the network reported the allegations in a way that insinuated his guilt.

 CBS lawyers defended the network's journalism and accused Fairfax of using the lawsuit to attack his accusers.

-Fairfax has said he felt compelled to file the lawsuit to try to clear his name after the allegations were made.
-He said he has taken a lie-detector test and begged for police to investigate to no avail.
-The libel lawsuit, he said, provided the next best way to prove his innocence.

-In a statement Tuesday, Fairfax said he will appeal the idsmissal to the 4th U.S. Circuit Court of Appeals in Richmond.
+In a statement Tuesday, Fairfax said he will appeal the dismissal to the 4th U.S. Circuit Court of Appeals in Richmond.

 “Since these false, fabricated and politically motivated allegations were made more than a year ago at the precise moment it was speculated I would rise to Virginia’s Governorship, I have been denied any meaningful opportunity to establish the truth, clear my name and get justice.
 I will not stop until I do and can put an end to this political smear campaign.”